 Proof of funds including a gift letter if applicable for “all cash” buyers

-Depending on how lenient or strict you would like to be as the seller, you may require buyers and buyers’ agents to present much of this information in the standard REBNY Submit Offer form.
+Depending on how lenient or strict you would like to be as the seller, you may require buyers and buyers’ agents to present much of this information in this template REBNY Submit Offer form.

-Assuming you are selling your NYC home via an agent assisted FSBO, your agent will forward you the offer email.
+Assuming you are selling your NYC home via an assisted FSBO or flat fee MLS listing, your agent will forward you the offer email.
 In case you’ve received it directly and your agent was not copied, please reply all and copy your agent to confirm receipt of the offer.
 You should say something along the lines of “thank you for your offer, please let my broker and I review and come back to you.”

 It is important to copy your broker when you receive your offer, especially if the offer came from a buyer’s agent because the buyer’s agent will want to make sure the transaction isn’t anything too out of the ordinary.